Normal Heights, San Diego: Demographics

 A 2001 study found the neighborhood to have a median age of 31 and an ethnic breakdown of 53% white, 25% Hispanic, 13% African American, and 9% Asian American.
-Normal Heights was reported by the San Diego Union-Tribune to be the only neighborhood to perfectly reflect the ethnic diversity of San Diego.
+Normal Heights was reported by The San Diego Union-Tribune to be the only neighborhood to perfectly reflect the ethnic diversity of San Diego.

 Culture

 Like other urban mesa neighborhoods north of Balboa Park, Normal Heights has a high rate of pedestrian activity.
 The stretch of Adams Avenue between Texas Street on the west and Ohio Street on the east is sometimes referred to as Antique Row, due to its numerous antique stores.
 A landmark neon sign over Adams Avenue at Felton Street identifies the neighborhood.

 Annual events

-Several important neighborhood events take place in Normal Heights.
-The Adams Avenue Street Fair, Southern California's largest free music festival, is typically held the last weekend in September.
+Neighborhood events that take place in Normal Heights include the Adams Avenue Street Fair, a free music festival typically held the last weekend in September.
+Founded in 1986, featured performers include Floyd Dixon, Fattburger, The Five Blind Boys of Alabama, Lisa Haley, Wanda Jackson, No Doubt, the Paladins, Ann Peebles, Mick Taylor and many others.

 Adams Avenue Unplugged, formerly the Adams Avenue Roots Festival, another free music festival, is held the last weekend of April.
-Another large Art Around Adams is a local community art event where unique and talented artists showcase their work inside and outside businesses and spaces along Adams Avenue.